Mentoring program helps bring PCA&D’s new Data Visualization Certificate to life

 This is the story of mentorship, PCA&D community, and expanding the ways artists and designers can impact the world around them.

-The culmination of all of those elements: a new certificate program beginning this fall, Data Visualization, that teaches students to use effective design principles and analytics for information design.
+The culmination of all of those elements: a new certificate program, Data Visualization, that teaches students to use effective design principles and analytics for information design.

 Seth Crider, a PCA&D alumnus and instructor for the Data Visualization certificate says that the “ability to dismantle traditional knowledge barriers and create conversations with audiences” is increasingly crucial.